dustinpfister/blog_posts/_posts/threejs-points.md

 ## The THREE.Points class and what to know first

 This is a blog post on the THREE.Points class and a whole bunch of related topics in the javaScript library known as threejs.
 There is a whole lot more that you should know before hand before reading a post such as this that have the do with the basics of threejs, and also client side javaScript in general.
 I will of course not be getting into detail about what all of this is here in this post, as with any or my other posts on threejs.
-I have all ready wrote blog posts on [getting started with threejs](/2018/04/04/threejs-getting-started/) and [javaScript in general](/2018/11/27/js-getting-started/) a long time ago that i do get around to edit now and then so you can check those out if you are still very new.
+I have all ready wrote blog posts on [getting started with threejs](/2018/04/04/threejs-getting-started/) and [javaScript in general](/2018/11/27/js-getting-started/) a long time ago that I do get around to edit now and then so you can check those out if you are still very new.
 I will however take a moment to wrote about a few things that you might want to get solid before reading this post though.

 ### Read more on Buffer Geometry

 The THREE.Points class is a great way to get started with making custom [buffer geometry objects](/2021/04/22/threejs-buffer-geometry/), the class of which one might want to read a whole lot more about.
-I say that because when it comes to making a custom geometry work well with THREE.Mesh there is not just working out a position attribute, but also normals, and uv attributes as well in order to get everything looking okay.
+I say that because when it comes to making a custom geometry work well with THREE.Mesh there is not just working out a position attribute, but also [normals](/2021/06/08/threejs-buffer-geometry-attributes-normals), and [uv attribute](/2021/06/09/threejs-buffer-geometry-attributes-uv/) as well in order to get everything looking okay when it just comes to a simple static model.

 However when it comes to THREE.Points it is just the position attribute alone that is of interest which does help to simply things.
-However there is still a lot to be aware of even when it comes to just position attributes alone such as adding an index or not, and maybe getting into adding morph attributes, and so forth.
+Again if I just want to work out a simple static model that will work okay with THREE.Points at least.
+There are additional attributes that I might want to add on top of these such as a color attribute, and also there is still getting into morph attributes with these kinds of geometry objects when it comes to looking into how to animate things.

 ### Source Code examples are up on Github